Overview#

 [*] Connecting to DCE/RPC as null session

-Simple privilege enumeration on caroline.robinson account reveals SeBackup and SeRestore are set.
+Simple privilege enumeration on caroline.robinson account reveals SeBackup and SeRestore are set and enabled.

 whoami /all